Formula For A Rectangle Perimeter

 While the standard formula (P = 2l + 2w) is the most efficient and widely used, there are alternative ways to calculate the perimeter of a rectangle:

 • Adding individual sides: You can simply add the length of each side individually: P = l + w + l + w.
-This method is conceptually straightforward but slightly less efficient than the standard formula Worth keeping that in mind..
+This method is conceptually straightforward but slightly less efficient than the standard formula And that's really what it comes down to..

 • Factoring: The formula can be factored to P = 2(l + w).
 This version highlights that the perimeter is twice the sum of the length and width.
 This can be particularly useful when dealing with algebraic expressions involving lengths and widths.